About Us

 Angelo Pis-Dudot

-Angelo Pis-Dudot is a Legal Fellow at Local Progress, where he provides members legal and policy support across a range of issues.
-His focus is on housing and economic justice, which he has worked to advance in Florida and New York by defending working-class and immigrant tenants and debtors in court; fighting discriminatory local housing ordinances; and supporting campaigns for rent regulation, social housing, and strong usury laws.
-He earned his J.D. from New York University School of Law, where he was a Furman Public Policy Scholar, New York Pro Bono Scholar, and member of the Civil Rights and Racial Justice Clinic.
-Prior to law school, as a paralegal at Protect Democracy, Angelo supported legal, policy, communications, and development work to combat U.S. authoritarianism.
-He holds a B.A. from Yale University and is proudly from Miami, FL.
+Angelo Pis-Dudot is a Policy Counsel at Local Progress, where he provides members legal and policy support across a range of issues.
+His focus is on combating authoritarianism and advancing housing, economic, and climate justice.
+He earned his J.D. from New York University School of Law, where he was a Furman Public Policy Scholar and member of the Civil Rights and Racial Justice Clinic.
+Through legal clinics and internships, he defended working-class and immigrant tenants and debtors in court; fought discriminatory local housing ordinances; and supported campaigns for rent regulation and strong usury laws.
+Prior to law school, at Protect Democracy, Angelo supported legal, policy, communications, and development work to fight authoritarianism.
+He holds a B.A. from Yale University.

 Kathleen Pointer